ethereumclassic/ethereumclassic.github.io/content/blog/2023-07-04-etc-ecosystem-spotlight-hebeswap-part-ii/index.md

 ![](14.png)

-3. In the next step, enter the amount of ETC you wish to transform into WETC.
-For this example, we will press on “MAX”.
+3. In the next step enter the amount of ETC you wish to transform into WETC.
+For this example, we will press “MAX”.

 ![](15.png)